ethersphere/devconV/WORKSHOPS/Incentivized/WORKSHOP.md

 This handout consists of 3 chapters, one for every badge.
 In every chapter, you will find instructions on how to achieve the badges as well as background information, for those wishing to know more.

 # 0. Prerequisites
 To download Swarm, you can copy the GitHub repo and compile the source code (required git and go).
-If you don’t have git and go please proceed with installing the binaries for [Linux (ubuntu)](https://swarm-monitor.netlify.com/binaries/linux/swarm), [macOS](https://swarm-monitor.netlify.com/binaries/mac/swarm) or [Windows](https://swarm-monitor.netlify.com/binaries/windows/swarm.exe).
+If you don’t have git and go please proceed with installing the [binaries](http://192.168.55.103:9999).
-**TODO** update binaries
-**TODO** update this section (Choice between github and binaries is not clear)

 # 1. Deploy a chequebook
 In order to earn this badge, you could theoretically just copy the source code of the chequebook and deploy it, but that is not what we intended!
 We would like you to start Swarm with SWAP enabled, which will automatically deploy a chequebook for you if it is the first time you boot up Swarm.